Minors on Campus Policy

 - Minors must be supervised at all times by either a Legal Guardian or an Authorized Adult while on campus and while participating in off-campus activities sponsored by the College.

-- Any Minor who is not accompanied by an Authorized Adult or Legal Guardian must have the written consent of a Legal Guardian to participate in activities taking place at the College or who participate in off-campus activities that fall under the authority and direction of the College.
+- Any Minor who is not accompanied by an Authorized Adult or Legal Guardian must have the written consent of a Legal Guardian to participate in activities taking place at the College or to participate in off-campus activities that fall under the authority and direction of the College.
+Legal Guardians must complete the Consent, Waiver & Indemnification Form, the Media Consent and Photo Release, and the Medical Information Form prior to the Minor’s participation in College activities.

 - Minors are permitted in the general use facilities (Athletic Fields, Public Spaces, Academic Buildings, Food Services Area, etc.) when accompanied by a Legal Guardian or by an Authorized Adult, but may be restricted from certain areas of the facilities or from utilizing certain equipment.